klaksik/memhash_miner/README.md

-# Memhash Miner — Python Miner for Linux
+# Memhash Miner — Python Miner for Linux or Windows

 **Memhash Miner** is a lightweight and easy-to-use mining solution written in Python, designed specifically for Linux.
 With simple setup and minimal dependencies, it is an ideal choice for both beginners and experienced users.